Alternative Pain Relief through Chiropractic Treatment

 Studies have even proved, objectively and subjectively, that chiropractic patients experience “overall increased bodily function,” which includes bowl regularity and mental clarity.

-At Botti Chiropractic, expect that there will be three phases of care after your first visit.
+At Botti Chiropractic and Wellness, expect that there will be three phases of care after your first visit.
 There is relief, corrective and wellness care following the first visit which consists of you being subject to examinations and x-ray studies.
 The chiroporactor, Dr. Botti, is interested in the lives of his patients and works diligently to not only solve their health problems, but also to create realistic plans to meet their health care goals.